lees3/mellees.ca/_pieces/ashley-hair-design-and-retail-therapy-boutique.md

 prev_url: /index/
 text: "This is a rebrand I did for a salon in Manotick.
 I redesigned the logo, business cards, retail cards, and services menu."
 text-2: "Here are my initial sketches."
-text-3: "This is the final piece.
-The logo was put into a Logo Brand Guidelines booklet to be handed back to the client, outlining all of the branding information and ways that the logo should and should not be used."
+text-3: "These are the final pieces.
+The logo was put into a Logo Brand Guidelines booklet that was given to the client, outlining all of the branding information and ways that the logo should and should not be used.
+All of the new designed elements are used in the hair studio today, including a new wooden sign that can be seen from the street!"
 thinking:
   - "ashley/moodboards/moodboard-1.jpg"
   - "ashley/moodboards/moodboard-2.jpg"